-- Important: The USB drive needs to be formatted as FAT32.
+- Important: The USB stick needs to be formatted as FAT32.
+No other file format is supported.

-- Place the downloaded file onto your USB drive, and safely remove it from your computer.
+- Put the downloaded file onto your USB stick.

-- Once the player reboots and passes the network checks, you can remove the USB drive.
+- Once the player reboots and comes up you can remove the USB stick.

 To configure multiple devices going forward, use the same process.
 You can use the same USB drive with the network.yaml file - you would simply change the static IP address first in a text editor (be careful not to change the file naming or any text spacing within the file.
 If in doubt, simply create a new file following the steps above).